Domestic Sewing Machines

 Domestic Rotary, Type 2

-on the Standard Rotary.
+on the King Rotary, Economy Rotary and Standard Rotary.
 Some identifying features of this model are:

 - rectangular base